-A round of public meetings will take place in October 2014 in order to provide an update on the project and report back to stakeholders on the findings of the Impact Assessment phase.
+A round of public meetings took place during the last week of November 2014 in order to provide an update on the project and report back to stakeholders on the findings of the Impact Assessment phase.
+Meetings were held in the following venues.